-dnssec-keymgr is a high level Python wrapper to facilitate the key rollover process for zones handled by BIND.
+dnssec-keymgr - Ensures correct DNSKEY coverage for a zone based on a defined policy dnssec-keymgr is a high level Python wrapper to facilitate the key rollover process for zones handled by BIND.
 It uses the BIND commands for manipulating DNSSEC key metadata: dnssec-keygen and dnssec-settime.